CompSciFutures/APMonitor/README.md

 ```

 **Note**: The `apmonitor-` prefix prevents naming collisions with other applications using generic `statefile.json` names.

+# Developer Notes for modifying `APMonitor.py`

+## State File

+APMonitor uses a JSON state file to persist monitoring data across runs:

+- **Location**: Recommended path is `/tmp/statefile.json` for tmpfs storage (faster, no disk wear)
+- **Format**: JSON with per-resource nested objects containing timestamps, status, and counters
+- **Atomic Updates**: Uses `.new` and `.old` rotation to prevent corruption on crashes
+- **Thread Safety**: Protected by internal lock during concurrent access

+The state file tracks:
+- `is_up`: Current resource status
+- `last_checked`: When resource was last checked
+- `last_notified`: When last notification was sent
+- `last_alarm_started`: When current/last outage began
+- `last_successful_heartbeat`: When heartbeat URL last succeeded
+- `down_count`: Consecutive failed checks
+- `error_reason`: Last error message

+**Note**: If using `/tmp/statefile.json`, the state file is cleared on system reboot.
+This resets all monitoring history but doesn't affect functionality—monitoring resumes normally on first run.

+## Execution Flow

+Here are some basic devnotes on how APMonitor is built, in case you want to modify it.

+Each invocation of APMonitor:

+1. Acquires a PID lockfile via tempfs, using the config path as the hash to support multiple site configs in parallel.
+2. Loads and validates configuration file
+3Loads previous state from state file (if exists)
+4For each monitor:
+   - Checks if `check_every_n_secs` has elapsed since `last_checked`
+   - If due: performs resource check
+   - If down and `notify_every_n_secs` elapsed: sends notifications
+   - If up and heartbeat configured: pings heartbeat URL if due
+   - Updates state atomically
+5. Saves state file with execution timing
+6. Cleans up the PID file if possible.
+7. Exits

+This stateless design allows APMonitor to be killed/restarted safely at any time without losing monitoring history or creating duplicate notifications.

+## Modifying with AI

+APMonitor was designed with an engineering based approach to Vibe Coding in mind, should you wish to change it.

+Steps:

+1. Paste in `READAI.md` (containing an Entrance Prompt) into your favourite AI coding tool (e.g., Grok 4.1 or Claude Sonnet)
+2. Paste in `APMonitor.py` (the source code)
+3. Vibe your changes as you see fit.

+Enjoy!

 # Installation Instructions - Debian Linux